School of Medicine and Health Sciences

 Graduate and Doctoral Residence Requirements— Graduate and doctoral programs may set higher residency requirements; students should consult the program office or program handbook, if applicable.

 The grade-point average is calculated by the Office of the Registrar, and the honors designation is entered on the transcript and the diploma of those students who earn an honors designation.
-If honors are entered in the commencement program, honors status will be determined on the basis of work completed by the end of the seventh term and entered only for those students who have completed seven-eighths of the credit hours required for the degree.
-Honors indicated on the diploma are calculated on the basis of all course work completed.
+If honors are entered in the commencement program, honors status will be determined on the basis of work completed by the end of the seventh term and entered only for those students who have completed seven-eighths of the credits required for the degree.
+Honors indicated on the diploma are calculated on the basis of all coursework completed.
 The diploma and transcript are the official indication that a degree was conferred and honors awarded.

 Certificate Completion—Students planning to complete a certificate by the end of a semester must submit a certificate completion form by April 1 for spring semester, July 1 for summer semester, and December 1 for fall semester.
 Students completing a certificate are not recognized at the university commencement and are not issued tickets to the ceremony.